fhwang/admin_assistant/website/api/search.markdown

     search[:price].comparators = false

-By default, integer fields are presented with a list of options for comparing to the entered value: "greater than", "greater than or equal to", "equal to", "less than or equal to", and "less than".
+By default, integer and datetime fields are presented with a list of options for comparing to the entered value: "greater than", "greater than or equal to", "equal to", "less than or equal to", and "less than".
 This way the user can do a search like "show me all products that cost more than $100."

 To turn this off, set `comparators` to false.